iqbalhprahara/laravel-repository-pattern/README.md

 # Simple User Counter

-A simple user data processing application implementing repository pattern for data layer.
+A simple user data processing implementation using data transfer object as a communication contract, action as business logic layer, and repository as data infrastructure layer.

 ## Tech Stack